jihoonok/QueueList/README.md

 CMSC436
 An application that organizes the office hours by implementing a queue in which students can use, and TAs can access.

-Refer to this for the layout: https://www.fluidui.com/editor/live/comment/cF9OaXFhVFVVcWRrenpEZlBtSnRlenRpcGR1R2Zzd3g2cQ==

-Download the PHP files here: https://drive.google.com/file/d/0B1GF3cJWR9CrOHBzeHlhQlI1YlU/view?usp=sharing
+Download/View the PHP files here: https://drive.google.com/file/d/0B1GF3cJWR9CrOHBzeHlhQlI1YlU/view?usp=sharing